boyer-nicolas/ombrage-bun-api/packages/examples/README.md

-# Ombrage Bun API Examples
+# Koritsu Examples

-This directory contains complete working examples demonstrating different features and use cases of the `ombrage-bun-api` library.
+This directory contains complete working examples demonstrating different features and use cases of the `koritsu` library.
 Each example is a fully functional API that you can run, explore, and learn from.

 ## Available Examples

 ### 📁 [Basic Example](./basic/)

-A comprehensive demonstration of the core features of Ombrage.
+A comprehensive demonstration of the core features of Koritsu.

 **Key Features Demonstrated:**